Heba-Islam/Money-Transactions-System/README.md

 all you need to have in order to run this program is any IDE that supports C++ !

 ## Use case scenario:
-a user will be asked to create an account if they don't have one. then a menu pops up showing the programs services.

-the user can add any credit card if it has a minimum of 100$.
+a user will be asked to create an account if they don't have one.
+A menu pops up showing the programs services. the user can add any credit card if it has a minimum of 100$.
 Once the card is added , the user can do any of the transactions shown in the menu.

 ## UML diagram: